contact-nat/restlet-sites/modules/com.restlet/tech-doc/dhc/guide/02_perform-requests/03_assertions/04_json-payloads.md

+When selecting **JSON Body** or **XML Body**, assertions can leverage JSON path pr XPath expressions to use and check specific parts of the content.
+This expression language is natural and enables you to browse data graph easily.

 # Use JSON path for JSON payloads

-When selecting JSON body, assertions can leverage JSON path expressions to use and check specific parts of the content.
-Stefan Goessner provides a great introduction in his article JSON Path – Xpath for JSON.
-This expression language is natural and enables you to browse data graph easily.

-Here are the main elements:
+Here are a few hints to help you use JSON payloads:

-- The starting point is the expression “$” that identifies the root object of the JSON content.
+- The dollar sign ```$``` identifies the root object of the JSON content.
 Then you can iterate over attributes and sub attributes.
 The language natively supports arrays.

-- The point allows you to get an attribute of an object.
+- The dot sign ```.``` allows you to get attributes of an object.
 This can be done recursively according to the depth of the data graph.

-- The square brackets target arrays and allow the selection of a particular element in them.
+- The square brackets ```[]``` target arrays and allow the selection of a particular element in them.

 The following sample describes how to test the value of a list contained in arrays.
 The JSON body used contains a list of maps, each map has a **sources** field.
 This field corresponds to a list of sources and has an id attribute.